apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Doors
 * Vehicle interaction animations (hijacking, entering, leaving, changing seats)
 * Catch-A-Ride Digistruct Speed
-* Character Movement Speeds (a little less of a speedup than CZ47's Faster NPCs mod, in general, so execute that one after this one if you want some NPCs to be even faster):
+* Various characters' walking/sprinting speeds have been improved.
+The speedup is, in general, a little less than CZ47's Faster NPCs mod, so execute that one after this one if you want some NPCs to be even faster.
+The list of affected NPCs is a bit different between the two, as well.
+Characters affected by this mod:
   * Ace Baron (from Healers and Dealers)
   * Ava
   * Claptrap
   * Ellie
   * Glenn the Ratch
+  * Liam (Atlas HQ Guard)
   * Lilith
   * Maya
   * Terry the Ratch